For any project involving advertisements of any shape or size, writing an advertisement brief is vital for success.

 As we mentioned previously, your advertising brief is the best way to communicate exactly who you are as a brand, the objectives of this particular project, and your vision for the end product.

-After all, you are working in partnership with an agency for a reason!
+After all, you are working in a partnership with an agency for a reason!
 They are here to help add extra detail to your brief, as they have specific knowledge and expertise in the field, before the project can be started.

 This is why we can’t stress enough how important it is to have a trusting relationship with the agency you are working with.